 2:30 p.m.: See the city from on high.
 Head east on 34th Street to the Empire State Building.
 Because of the long lines, your journey to the top can stretch as long as two hours.
 (Which might be as long as it would take on the stairs.)
 To save time, purchase printable tickets online in advance (Esbnyc.com).

 5 p.m.: Hit the stacks.
 Stroll up Fifth Avenue, past the main branch of the New York Public Library at 42nd Street, unmissable thanks to the pink-marble lions out front.
 Bryant Park, home to HBO’s great summertime film series, is right behind it.
 Browse through books and magazines at the outdoor Reading Room, then sip cocktails on the patio (or heated tent in winter) at the Bryant Park Grill.
 Your thirst quenched, continue on to Rockefeller Center, making a left on 49th Street.
 The sprawling complex includes the GE Building (a.k.a.
 30 Rock, home to NBC) and, in the winter, the iconic Christmas tree and ice rink.

 7 p.m.: Get spritzed at Saks.
 Across the street, gaze at Saks Fifth Avenue’s famously elaborate window displays before entering the legendary ten-floor department store, full of eager perfume spritzers and in-store boutiques of designers like Chanel, Escada, and Louis Vuitton.

 8 p.m.: End the day at a New York classic.
-Get drinks and dinner at Grand Central Terminal’s Campbell Apartment—a twenties railroad tycoon’s office turned retro-chic bar.
-Then pick from one of over 150 different types of oysters at the landmark Oyster Bar & Restaurant.
+Get drinks and dinner at Grand Central Terminal’s Campbell Apartment—a ’20s railroad tycoon’s office turned retro-chic bar.
+Then pick from one of more than 20 different types of oysters at the landmark Oyster Bar & Restaurant.